chpmrc/arper/README.md

 ## Issues

 This and any other detection methods (including Nmap) do not work if the WiFi access point (which acts at the datalink layer) implements VLANs [3] \(a.k.a. "client isolation").
-A VLAN is, in fact, a virtual channel established between the node and the AP that prevents the node from communicating with any other node in the network, no matter what protocols is used.
-It's basically the equivalent of plugging an Ethernet cable in a switch.
+A VLAN is, in fact, a virtual channel established between the node and the AP, at the datalink layer, that prevents the node from communicating with any other node in the network, no matter what higher-level protocol is used.
+It's basically the equivalent of plugging a cable into a switch.

 VLANs are usually implemented in places with a public network such as cafes, universities, companies etc.